 Here is the issue as it pertains to immigration law: Huntington Beach argued that California’s constitution rendered the sanctuary state law inapplicable to charter cities.
 After an initial review, an Orange County Circuit Court judge agreed.
 Superior Court Judge James Crandal ruled that Huntington Beach, and other charter cities, were exempt from California’s sanctuary state law.

 All Cities in California Must Follow the Sanctuary State Law

 On appeal, a three-justice panel from California’s Fourth District Court of Appeals overturned the original decision made in favor of Huntington Beach.
 While charter cities do indeed have additional municipal authority, the justices state that California’s sanctuary law is consistent with the state’s constitution because it addresses matters of statewide concerns—specifically including public safety and public health.

 The decision has important ramifications.
 It applies not just to Huntington Beach, but all other charter cities in the state.
 In other words, as of now, all cities in California are required to follow the sanctuary state law.
 As of the publishing of this article, there was no indication as to whether or not Huntington Beach would appeal the adverse ruling.
 Though, it is still a possibility.

-Schedule a Confidential Consultation With a Los Angeles Immigration Attorney
+Schedule a Confidential Consultation With an Immigration Attorney

 At Goldstein Immigration Lawyers, we have considerable experience handling a wide array of complex immigration matters.
 Our law firm is committed to representing every client with compassion, respect, and the highest level of professional service.
-To schedule a confidential case evaluation with an experienced California immigration attorney, please call our Los Angeles office today at (213) 262-2000.
+To schedule a confidential case evaluation with an experienced immigration attorney, please call our Los Angeles office today.
 We will protect your rights.